smartbch/docs/deverlopers-guide/testnet-op.md

 All the collaborators must make sure they update `~/.smartbchd/config/genesis.json` and `~/.smartbchd/config/config.toml` using the information sent by the generator.

+Then, open port 26656, 8545,8546 on your machine.

-Then, all the nodes (including collaborators and the generator) run the following command:
+Final, all the nodes (including collaborators and the generator) run the following command:

 ```
 ./build/smartbchd start